aporeto-inc/gaia/doc/documentation.md

 ##### `GET /dependencymaps`

-Retrieves the dependencymap of a namespace.
+Retrieves the dependency map of a namespace.

 Parameters: